Smiguel02/MyNetworkScanner/README.md

 # MyNektworkScanner
-Check devices and open ports in my nektork
+Check devices and open ports in my network
 Currently using nmap and only works debian based linux